 - Select jumper for testing 4164 or 41256

 Testing will start.
 First the poly fuse is checked.
 If the fuse is blown the red LED will pulse in 1s intervals.
 (If this happens then the chip under test is faulty and is drawing too much current which has caused the fuse to blow.
 The polyfuse will reset after it’s cooled down after a few minutes.)

 - Red LED means the RAM fails testing and is faulty.

 - Green LED means RAM passed.
 (4164 test takes approx 40 seconds, 41256 test takes approx 2 mins)

 Make sure the orientation of the chip is correct.
 Failure do to so and you risk destroying the chip

 If you connect an Arduino IDE or serial program to the USB port it will output the address of the memory location that fails the test.
 (Baud 115200)

 The tester does not come with a USB Cable.
-You will need a mini USB type B cable.
+You will need a micro USB type B cable.

-The colour of the PCB may be different from the picture (Green or blue)
+The colour of the PCB may be different from the picture (Red, green or blue)